An Aussie’s Story with Romanian Online Marketing

 Before that, I want to share with you all the discoveries and impacts I made throughout this amazing journey.

-Before learning Google Ads in depth, I was always confused with the concept of organic search and paid search on a returning page brought back by a search engine like Google.
+Before learning Marketing and Google Ads in depth, I was always confused with the concept of organic search and paid search on a returning page brought back by a search engine like Google.
 I could tell the difference between organic links and ad links of course – but I didn’t know how do they work and why would paid search help, since apparently, most people lay more trust on organic searches due to the common belief that ads are paid to rank high on top rather than earning the position through inherent quality.

 My confusions were resolved later during my internship at Canopy.